Ancient Times

 In a wound, a short-lived state of inflammation is necessary to initiate the healing process.

 However, when inflammation persists, it may cause damage and either slow down or prevent healing.
 Persistent inflammation may be triggered by events such as bacteria present and the presence of slough in wounds.
-Honey has both antibacterial action and helps to remove slough from wounds, both contributing to reduce inflammation.
+Honey has both antibacterial action, partly due to the presence of hydrogen peroxide, and helps to remove slough from wounds, both contributing to reducing inflammation.

 Uses of Honey in Wound Care

-Honey has been used to successfully treat a wide variety of both acute and chronic wounds.
-In the past 2 decades successful trials have shown success treating the following wound types:
+The application of Honey on wounds has been used to successfully treat a wide variety of acute and chronic wounds.
+In the past 2 decades, successful trials have shown success in treating the following wound types:

 - Abscesses